harvard-cns/cs145-20-project4/README.md

 - For the memcached request you pick up, what is the routing path for it?
 - What are the average queue length for each interface those packets go through?
 - What can you conclude from those observations?

+### Note

+You do not need to very accurate on the time window.
+If you can find out and analyze a Memcached packet that suffers long latency in the network, that could be fine.

 ## Submission and Grading